LLNL/lbann/docs/layers/transform_layers.rst

 Pooling
 ----------------------------------------

-The Pooling layer traverses the spatial dimensions of a data tensor with a sliding window and applies a reduction operation.
+The :python:`Pooling` layer traverses the spatial dimensions of a data tensor with a sliding window and applies a reduction operation.

 Arguments: